jayrosen-design/BitBasel-Space-2025/README.md

 ## 🚀 Artwork Overview

-**New Worlds Reading AR Expeditions**, developed at the **University of Florida College of Education**, is an immersive educational initiative aimed at addressing literacy gaps among 3rd–5th grade students.
-Designed to complement the **New Worlds Reading Initiative**, the project provides **free books shipped to homes**, and pairs them with **augmented reality (AR) mini-games** that reinforce vocabulary, reading confidence, and curiosity.

-This project is made possible through a collaboration with the **UF Lastinger Center for Learning**, **Scholastic**, and the **Florida Department of Education**.
+**New Worlds Reading AR Expeditions**, developed at the **University of Florida College of Education**, addresses literacy gaps for 3rd–5th graders who are falling behind.
+Bundled with the **New Worlds Reading Initiative**, it provides free books delivered directly to students’ homes via a collaboration with the **UF Lastinger Center for Learning** and **Scholastic**.

-The first themed experience, **Ocean AR**, focuses on Florida's marine ecology and conservation.
-In the *Bubble Pop* game:

-- Students scan floating AR bubbles using tablets
-- Prompts reveal life-scale models of **whales**, **dolphins**, **clownfish**, **octopuses**, and more
-- Gameplay reinforces vocabulary, comprehension, and ecological awareness
+Inspired by Scholastic classics like "The Magic School Bus" and "Whale vs. Giant Squid", our team crafted immersive AR mini-games tied to each book’s subject matter—strengthening vocabulary, building reading confidence, and fostering a lifelong love of learning.

+Ocean AR is the first themed expedition, centered on Florida ecology and marine conservation.
+In the "Bubble Pop" game, as this concept art illustrates, students point their tablets at floating bubbles to match prompts and reveal life-scale models of whales, sea turtles, clownfish, jellyfish, and more.

-> _"Imagine reading about the ocean—then seeing a blue whale breach above your desk."_
-This magical experience bridges literacy with environmental stewardship.
+By blending physical books with digital ecosystems, the experience sparks genuine curiosity - imagine reading about the ocean, then seeing a blue whale breach above your desk.
+This visceral connection cements both literary comprehension and environmental stewardship.

 ---